-This evening is our community’s Trick-or-Treat night.
-Yesterday afternoon, my husband, with all the enthusiasm and anticipation of an eager child, carved our pumpkin.
-Tonight, he’ll light its candle.
-And even before dark, we’ll turn on the porch light to alert our neighborhood munchkins that our house is Trick-or-Treater-friendly.
+Next Thursday is our community’s Trick-or-Treat night.
+On that day, my husband, with all the enthusiasm and anticipation of an eager child, will carve our pumpkin.
+Then, he’ll light its candle.
+And even before dark, our porch light will alert our neighborhood munchkins that our house is Trick-or-Treater-friendly.

 In previous years, we had stockpiled candy from the grocery store, candy shipped in from far away factories.
 A few years ago, it occurred to us that in our very own community is a candy factory that employs many local people—our neighbors.

 Almost daily, we would drive past the factory store as if it were not there.
 Then one day, I went inside.
 Yum!—fresh, locally produced extravagances that my neighbors sell to me.
 Here were the treats of my youth—forgotten in the busyness of adulthood.

 As a child, I would traipse around our neighborhood with my older brother.
 One year, it snowed, and we were the only ones knocking on doors, braving the wind blowing giant flakes sideways.
 Such was our devotion to confections.

 Many neighbors dropped the locally made candy into my pillowcase sack.
 But I grew up to be a mother who valued the convenience of one-stop shopping.
 I heeded the sirens of nationally marketed sweets.

 Yet, as other local enterprises closed their doors, the candy factory stayed.